 Multiple factors influence older adults suicide.
-According to the literature, older people have a statistically higher rate of death by suicide than any other age group.3 Previous research suggests that there may be unique factors that contribute to thoughts of suicide in older adults, including social isolation, declines in physical, sensory and cognitive function, childhood trauma, financial distress, multiple medical morbidities and age discrimination.^{4-7} older died by suicide in North America.8 The highest suicide rate within the Australian population is among men aged 85 and above, at a rate of 38.3 suicides per 100 000 individuals.
-In 2016, China's age-standardised suicide rate was 8 per 100000 individuals; however, suicide rates among the age groups of 60-69, 70-79 and 80 and above were 23.4, 44.0 and 61.3, respectively approximately 3-8 times higher than the general population's suicide rate.
-10 A meta-analysis indicated that among China's older population, the proportion of individuals with suicidal ideation ranges from 2.2% to 21.5%.
-11 It is worth noting that suicide rates in China tend to be higher in rural areas compared with urban areas.
-12 Other studies suggest that gender plays a role in suicide attempts, with a higher proportion of females attempting suicide and suicidal ideation than males, while mortality from suicide is typically lower for females than for males.
-13 14 However, there is ongoing controversy regarding gender differences in the context of various mental disorders among suicide attempters.
+According to the literature, older people have a statistically higher rate of death by suicide than any other age group.
+Previous research suggests that there may be unique factors that contribute to thoughts of suicide in older adults, including social isolation, declines in physical, sensory and cognitive function, childhood trauma, financial distress, multiple medical morbidities and age discrimination.4-7

+Suicide rates among older individuals vary significantly across different countries.
+A study conducted in the USA revealed that those aged 65 or older have a suicide rate nine times higher than individuals aged 10-24.
+In 2016, over 8800 adults aged 65 or older died by suicide in North America.
+The highest suicide rate within the Australian population is among men aged 85 and above, at a rate of 38.3 suicides per 100000 individuals.
+In 2016, China's age-standardised suicide rate was 8 per 100000 individuals; however, suicide rates among the age groups of 60-69, 70-79 and 80 and above were 23.4, 44.0 and 61.3, respectivelyapproximately 3-8 times higher than the general population's suicide rate.
+A meta-analysis indicated that among China's older population, the proportion of individuals with suicidal ideation ranges from 2.2% to 21.5%.
+It is worth noting that suicide rates in China tend to be higher in rural areas compared with urban areas.
+Other studies suggest that gender plays a role in suicide attempts, with a higher proportion of females attempting suicide and suicidal ideation than males, while mortality from suicide is typically lower for females than for males.
+However, there is ongoing controversy regarding gender differences in the context of various mental disorders among suicide attempters.
 A comprehensive nationwide study of patients with mood disorders revealed a higher incidence of suicide attempts among women compared with men, corroborating previous findings associating female gender with suicide attempts.
-15 Another research suggests that women are nearly twice as likely as men to report experiencing moderate difficulty with suicidal ideation and behaviours.
-16
+Another research suggests that women are nearly twice as likely as men to report experiencing moderate difficulty with suicidal ideation and behaviours.